Rahulbaran/Notes/JS-Frameworks/react.md

 ## State & Lifecycle

-- **state** refers to the values which are managed by the component, similar to variables declared inside a function.
+- **state** refers to the values which are managed by the component & it is private to the component, similar to variables declared inside a function.
 - Whenever we have changing values that should be saved/displayed, We use **state**.
 - **state** is mutable.
 - Whenever we need the old value of **state** to determine the new value of **state**, we should pass a callback function to our _state setter function_ instead of using **state** directly.
 This callback will receive the old value of **state** as its parameter which we can then use to determine our new value of **state**.